RodrigoMvs123/Junior-Developer-Agent-AI-Analizer/README.md

     ```
     Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Deployment (GitHub Pages)
+## Deployment

-This project is configured to be deployed to GitHub Pages (or any static host).
+This project is configured to be deployed to Vercel, GitHub Pages, or any static host.

 1.  **Build**
     ```bash